sarkadava/FLESH_Effort/README.md

 ## How to cite

+If you want to use and cite and part of the **coding pipeline**, cite:

+Kadavá, Š., Ćwiek, A., & Pouw, W..
+(2025).
+Coding pipeline to the project Putting in the Effort: Modulation of Multimodal Effort in Communicative Breakdowns during a Gestural-Vocal Referential Game (Version 1.0.0) [Computer software]. https://github.com/sarkadava/FLESH_Effort

+If you want to cite the **project**, cite

 Kadavá, Š., Pouw, W., Fuchs, S., Holler, J., & Aleksandra , Ć. (2025).
-Putting in the Effort: Modulation of Multimodal Effort in Communicative Breakdowns during a Gestural-Vocal Referential Game (Version 1.0.0) [Computer software]. https://github.com/sarkadava/FLESH_ContinuousBodilyEffort
+Putting in the Effort: Modulation of Multimodal Effort in Communicative Breakdowns during a Gestural-Vocal Referential Game.
+OSF Registries. **LINK**

 ## Contact

-kadava@leibniz-zas.de (Šárka Kadavá)
+kadava[at]leibniz-zas[dot]de (Šárka Kadavá)